simonpf/chimp/docs/training_data.md

 ``pansat`` needs a valid user name and password for accessing the NASA GES DISC servers.
-``pansat`` has built in functionality to manage credential for different data providers.
+``pansat`` has built-in functionality to manage credentials for different data providers.
 A username and password for the GES DISC server can be added using

 ```shell